powerjungle/fbridge-asyncio/README.md

 If you log in to your facebook account from a browser, after you do, it's a good idea to restart both matterbridge and fbridge-asyncio, since facebook might disconnect you.

-Example service file for fbridge that restarts every hour:
+Example service file for fbridge (for a Raspberry Pi):
 ```
 [Unit]
 Description=fbridge-asyncio